Geoparks are natural areas that aim to protect and make sustainable use of the Earth’s heritage.

 These three elements make up not only the natural landscapes, but also the landscapes that we see and exist in through our everyday lives.
 In the Hakusan Tedorigawa Geopark, the relationship between these three elements can be seen and experienced first-hand.

 In geoparks you can experience the connection between the land (Geology), the plants and animals (Ecology), and the lifestyles, culture, history and industries (People) that have grown within them.

 A geopark is a type of natural park, and it highlights geological heritage, from which we can learn about activities of the Earth such as land formation, geology and topography.
 It also includes and highlights sites of natural and ecological, as well as archaeological and cultural value.
 Linking geoheritage to the lives of people and wildlife, history and industries, and natural disaster prevention, the initiative offers educational opportunities and promotes regional development in a holistic manner.
 Global Geoparks have been supported by UNESCO since 2004 and became “UNESCO Global Geoparks” in November 2015.
 By applying to and receiving designation by UNESCO, geoparks can earn the title of UNESCO Global Geopark in their name.

-Within Japan we are registered only as a Japanese Geopark, however in aims of becoming a UNESCO Global Geoparks, we are undertaking activities with a Global mindset.
+Within Japan there are also geoparks registered as a Japanese Geopark, who conduct activities similar to those of UNESCO Global Geoparks, and are aiming for UNESCO Global Geopark designation.

 The Japanese Geoparks Network (JGN) was established in 2009 to support regional activities related to the promotion of geoparks.
 In JGN there are regular members certified as Japanese Geoparks and associate members trying to be certified as such.
 They are actively working on promoting Geoparks not only in Japan but also to the world.
-UNESCO Global Geopark are located in 41 countries and 147 regions, mainly in Europe and China.
+UNESCO Global Geoparks are located in 48 countries and 195 regions, mainly in Europe and China.
 In Japan, including the Hakusan Tedorigawa Geopark, 10 areas are designated as UNESCO Global Geoparks.
-36 other areas are actively raising public awareness as Japanese Geoparks.（As of July 2019）.
+36 other areas are actively raising public awareness as Japanese Geoparks.（As of May 2023）